-About Art and Design in Madrid
+About Art in Madrid

 Madrid really is a culture vulture’s paradise.
 Packed with staggeringly beautiful architecture, fascinating museums and breathtaking art galleries at every corner, Madrid never disappoints those in search of mind-broadening experiences.
 The Triangle of Art is at the top of many visitors’ to-do lists and includes the Prado Museum, the Museo Nacional Centro de Arte Reina Sofía and the Thyssen-Bornemisza Museum – all of which can be easily reached by a subway ride.

 Between 1pm and 4pm – give or take 30 minutes – locals enjoy a siesta, when many shops, restaurants and banks close.
 Locals use exaggerated hand gestures when talking and can be very loud, even if they’re just inches away from the people they’re talking to.
 It’s normal to give one kiss on each cheek when greeting someone – two men often choose to just shake hands or hug.